 These people sslloowwllyy recline, hoping that the person behind them won’t notice (but of course they do).

 When confronted about reclining, Sneaks may play dumb (“Oh, was it reclined?
-I hadn’t noticed”), after which they may bring their seat back to an upright position (and then they’ll start sneaking all over again, or they might just leave it where it is).
+I hadn’t noticed”), after which they may return their seat to an upright position (and then they’ll start sneaking all over again, or they might just leave it where it is).

 Rambos are the ones who recline the second they’re allowed (and sometimes before – until the flight attendant catches them reclining too early) and stay there for the duration of the flight.
 If you say something to them, Rambos may snarl something about it being a free country, it’s their right to recline, or “Don’t you know who I am?“.